bakhshipoor/USBDevices_WMI/README.md

     USBDevicesCollection = new();
     ```

-2. By default Connected, Disconnected and Modified events is enabled if you want you can disable each of them by:
+2. By default Connected, Disconnected and Modified events are enabled if you want you can disable each of them by:
     ```sh
    USBDevicesCollection.DisableConnectedEvents();
    USBDevicesCollection.DisableDisconnectedEvents();